tehilaschechter/overpass-interview-tehilaschechter/README.md

 ###Focus

 We are primarily looking at how you solve the problem architecturally.
-You may use any framework or library, however vanilla JavaScript is highly recommended since we take that into account during our code review, so use it sparingly.
+You may use any library, however vanilla JavaScript is highly recommended since we take that into account during our code review, so use it sparingly.
+We prefer if you do not use frameworks such as ReactJS, AngularJS, AureliaJS, VueJS, etc...

 ###Getting Started